jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

-`imports` loads a Python module name into the namespace in which your templates are evaluated.
+`imports` loads a Python module name into the namespace in which your code and question templates are evaluated.
 The example above is equivalent to running the following Python code:

 {% highlight python %}
 import datetime